 Any keen makers or small businesses looking to print fun projects or accurate plastic prototypes, that is also open source, may find the Sigma D25 the perfect 3D printer for you.

 - Price: $3,499 — Available on Dynamism Store here / Available on Matterhackers here

 - Build volume: 215 x 215 x 210 mm

 12 months after the Ultimaker 3’s release, the Dutch company released the hardware source files for both the Ultimaker 3 and Ultimaker 3 Extended here.
 This was no surprise; Ultimaker had previously released the files to other printers including the Ultimaker 2 Go, leading to innovation breakthroughs such as the Olsson Block.
 Ultimaker also develop Cura, the popular and open source 3D slicer.

 Known as one of the best 3D printers of its generation, the Ultimaker 3 is incredibly accurate, and widely adopted for rapid prototyping precise plastic parts.
 It comes fully assembled and almost ready to print; you can get it all started within just a few minutes.

 It works with Ultimaker’s open source 3D printer software, Cura, and features a built-in camera for monitoring your print’s progress remotely.
 It’s not the fastest, but prints with flawless accuracy for an FDM 3D printer, and the dual extruder also adds to its offering.

-There are not currently (as of May 2020) any source files for the Ultimaker S5 or S3, but some of the parts are near identical to the Ultimaker 3.
+Ultimaker has not yet (as of January 2021) released any source files for the Ultimaker S5 or S3, but some of the parts are near identical to the Ultimaker 3.